paramulator/GettingAndCleaningData/CodeBook.md

 ***

 #### Transformations
-The test and train data each contain a subject ID and an activity ID number.
+The test and train data each contain a subject ID and activity ID numbers.
 The activity ID number was used to pick up the descriptive "activitylabel" text string from the activities reference dataframe.
 The final tidy dataset includes "subjectid" and "activitylabel" on each row of data and drops the activity ID.

 The test and train data were joined together into one dataset.
 This dataset was ordered by "subjectid" and activitylabel.
 Within each of these combinations the mean value of each of the 66 features was computed.
 The text string "mean" was pre-pended to each feature variable name in the final tidy dataset.